Guy1m0/Blockchain-I-O/README.md

 3. Add basic feedback system
 4. Auctioneer can also reject or accept auction result
 5. Publish event on kafka if and only if related event is emited by contract
+6. If no one bid on this auction but ended by auctioneer, relayer should finalize this auction on fabric